gvwilson/12-design/README.md

 ### Acknowledgments

-The author is grateful to Rebecca Barter, Neil Brown, Matthias Bussonnier, Daniel Chen, Ildi Czeller, Bradford Dykes, Damien Irving, Mandip Mistry, and Donny Winston for feedback on early versions of this paper.
+The author is grateful to Sam Albers, Rebecca Barter, Neil Brown, Matthias Bussonnier, Daniel Chen, Ildi Czeller, Bradford Dykes, Damien Irving, Mandip Mistry, and Donny Winston for feedback on early versions of this paper.

 ## Rule 1: design after the fact